 ChipTop is the top-level module that instantiates the System submodule, usually an instance of the concrete class DigitalTop.
 The vast majority of the design resides in the System.
 Other components that exist inside the ChipTop layer are generally IO cells, clock receivers and multiplexers, reset synchronizers, and other analog IP that needs to exist outside of the System.
-The IOBinders are responsible for instantiating the IO cells and defining the test harness collateral that connects to the top-level ports.
-Most of these types of devices can be instantiated using custom IOBinders, so the provided ChipTop and ChipTopCaughtReset classes are sufficient.
-However, if needed, the BaseChipTop abstract class can be extended for building more custom ChipTop designs.
+The IOBinders are responsible for instantiating the IO cells for ChipTop IO that correspond to IO of the System.
+The HarnessBinders are responsible for instantiating test harness collateral that connects to the ChipTop ports.
+Most types of devices and testing collateral can be instantiated using custom IOBinders and HarnessBinders.